-I am personally in favor of the right to use contraception and the right to abortion.
+I am personally in favor of the right to use contraception, and the right to abortion.
 But herein lies the heart of the issue about the US Supreme Court: It’s about process vs results.
 Is the most important thing to have a well-designed process, or is the most important thing to get results that we like?
 Or more concretely: If they tend to make rulings that we agree with, do we want to be ruled by 9 non-elected Justices?
-Once you can interpret the Due Process clause as having such an extreme extent, it is clear that the Supreme Court can make rulings unbounded by the content of the constitution.
+Once they can interpret the Due Process clause as having an application so unrelated to its content, it is clear that the Supreme Court can make rulings unbounded by the content of the constitution.
 Rulings will instead be bounded by previous rulings of the Supreme Court, and the sense of the current Justices about what ought to be the law.
 As imagined, the system of government consists of a division between the legislative body that makes the laws, and a judicial body that interprets the laws made by the legislative body.
-But if the judicial body does not have to adhere to what is concretely written in the law, this division will be blurred, and the nine Supreme Court justices will in effect determine what the law is.
+But if the judicial body does not have to adhere to what is concretely written in the law, this division will be blurred, and the nine Supreme Court justices will in effect also make laws.

 As I said, I think this is all quite obvious and easy to verify even for a layman.
 And of course, many justices have also pointed this out.
 Justice Oliver Wendell Holmes Jr. put this forcefully:

-I have not yet adequately expressed the more than anxiety that I feel at the ever increasing scope given to the Fourteenth Amendment in cutting down what I believe to be the constitutional rights of the States.
-As the decisions now stand, I see hardly any limit but the sky to the invalidating of those rights if they happen to strike a majority of this Court as for any reason undesirable.
-I cannot believe that the Amendment was intended to give us carte blanche to embody our economic or moral beliefs in its prohibitions.
+I cannot believe that the Amendment was intended to give us [Supreme Court justices] carte blanche to embody our economic or moral beliefs in its prohibitions.
 Yet I can think of no narrower reason that seems to me to justify the present and the earlier decisions to which I have referred.
 Of course the words due process of law, if taken in their literal meaning, have no application to this case.

 And a critique from Clarence Thomas:

 Having rulings not being based on the word of the law as such, can make it quite obvious in some cases that the law becomes based on the personal opinions of the justices.
 For example, take Obergefell v Hodges that establishes a fundamental right to marry for same-sex couples.
-This is again based on the Due Process clause (as well as the Equal Protection clause which has a similar level of connection to the case).
+This is again based partly on the Due Process clause.
 But if same-sex couples have a constitutional right to marriage, why not polygamous couples?
 There is clearly nothing in the sentence “No person shall … be deprived of life, liberty, or property, without due process of law” that means that something should apply to same-sex couples but not to polygamous people.
-The ruling is instead made on the basis of what these nine justices happen to think.
-(Or more precisely, the 5 of them who constituted the majority in this case.)
+The ruling is instead made on the basis of what these The Nine happen to think.
+(Or more precisely, the five of them who constituted the majority in this case.)

 As I write this, there is a large political controversy about if a new justice will be nominated for the Supreme Court while Trump is still in office.
 This is important because conservative justices on the Supreme Court tend to vote more in line with the Republican Party.
-However, the reason for this is not mainly because their politics is Republican-leaning, but because they to a larger degree tend toward interpreting the law as written.
-Thus they make rulings in a way that to a larger degree conserves the distinction between the judicial and the legislative branches.
+However, the reason for this is not mainly because their politics is Republican-leaning, but because they to a larger degree than liberal justices tend toward interpreting the law as written.

 The judicial-legislative distinction is not important, and its fine to have a system in which unelected judges essentially make the law, or